SynBioDex/Excel-to-SBOL/README.md

 # Excel-to-SBOL

-For further depth and information on Excel-to-SBOL, visit the [Excel-to-SBOL wiki on github](https://github.com/SynBioDex/Excel-to-SBOL/wiki)
+For further depth and information on Excel-to-SBOL, including how to contribute to the project, visit the [Excel-to-SBOL wiki on github](https://github.com/SynBioDex/Excel-to-SBOL/wiki)

 **Excel-to-SBOL** is an open source python library providing conversion from [Excel Templates](https://github.com/SynBioDex/Excel-to-SBOL/tree/master/excel2sbol/resources/templates) to [SBOL](https://sbolstandard.org/) documents.